Character varieties of a transitioning Coxeter 4-orbifold: Reflections in hyperbolic and AdS geometry

 \subsection{Hyperplanes and reflections}

-A \emph{hyperplane} of $\Hyp^n$ is the intersection, when non-empty, of a projective hyperplane of $\RP^{n}$ with $\Hyp^n$.
+{A \emph{hyperplane} of $\Hyp^n$ (resp. $\AdS^n$) is the intersection, when non-empty, of a linear hyperplane of $\R^{n+1}$ with $\Hyp^n$ (resp. $\AdS^n$).
+Notice that, unlike the hyperbolic case, the intersection of a linear hyperplane with $\AdS^n$ is always non-empty, and sometimes disconnected (see the discussion preceding Lemma \ref{lemma hyperplane ads}).
+In both cases hyperplanes are totally geodesic.}

+A \emph{reflection} in hyperbolic, resp.
+Anti-de Sitter, geometry is a non-trivial involution $r \in \Isom(\Hyp^n)$, resp. $\Isom(\AdS^n)$, that fixes point-wise a hyperplane.

-Let us denote by $\perpp$ the orthogonal complement with respect to the bilinear form $b_1$, and let $X \in \R^{n+1}$ be a vector.
-The projectivisation of the linear hyperplane $X^{\perpp}$ of $\R^{n+1}$ intersects $\Hyp^n$ if and only if $q_1(X)>0$, i.e. if $X$ is \emph{spacelike} for $q_1$.
+Let us denote by $\perpp$ the orthogonal complement with respect to the bilinear form $b_1$, and let $X \in \R^{n+1}$ be a vector. {The linear hyperplane} $X^{\perpp}$ of $\R^{n+1}$ intersects $\Hyp^n$ if and only if $q_1(X)>0$, i.e. if $X$ is \emph{spacelike} for $q_1$.
 Hence to every $q_1$-spacelike vector $X$ is associated a hyperplane

 It is clearly harmless to assume that $q_1(X)=1$, so that the vector $X$ is uniquely determined up to changing the sign.